aisu-programming/LLM-Coder-with-Discord/README.md

 # LLM-Coder-with-Discord

-A discord bot which can call LLMs using either Hugging Face or vLLM on Windows platform.
+A discord bot which can call LLMs using either Hugging Face or vLLM on Windows platform. <br>
+Current using model:
+- Qwen1.5-14B-Chat-GPTQ-Int8 (w/ context windows length: 4096)
+- Qwen1.5-14B-Chat-GPTQ-Int4
+- Qwen1.5-7B-Chat-GPTQ-Int8

 ## Environment